 Sections 8 and 9 address employers tax rates and quarterly payments of the UC tax bills.
 Section 8 reduces most employers' tax rates by revising their benefit ratio calculation downward 10% which is used to compute their ultimate tax rate.
-Since the lookback for computing an employer's tax rate is the past three years of experience, this change will have an effect on rates over the next several years.
+Since the look back for computing an employer's tax rate is the past three years of experience, this change will have an effect on rates over the next several years.
 This change is also a method to immediately approximate the longer term effects of the bill's benefit changes on tax rates (See Fiscal Comments section below).
-Section 9 allows employers to continue to have the option to pay their UC taxes in installments over the course of the year in 2012, 2013, and 2014.
+Section 9 provides employers the option to pay their UC taxes in installments in the 2012, 2013, and 2014 tax years.